vdhamer/Photo-Club-Hub/.github/README.md

 When a club reaches `Level 3`, the app is aware of the image portfolios of club member (rightmost screenshot), and allows app users to browse member photos.
-Strictly speaking different club members don't need to switch to `Level 3` at the same time.
+Different club members don't need to reach `Level 3` at the same time.
-Attempting to view a portfolio of a club member without an available portfolio displays a placeholder of some sort.
+Attempting to view a portfolio of a club member without an available portfolio will display a placeholder message.
 <ul>

 ### Level 1.
 Adding Clubs

 Adding photo clubs (or museums) at `Level 1` requires providing the item's name, location and a few optional URLs.
-This enables the app to list the item on the `Clubs and Museums` screen and display its location on maps by adding a graphical marker.
+This enables the app to list the item on the `Clubs and Museums` screen and display its location on maps by adding a marker.

 `Level 1` data is stored in a _single_ central online `root.level1.json` [file](https://github.com/vdhamer/Photo-Club-Hub/blob/main/Photo%20Club%20Hub/ViewModel/Lists/root.level1.json)
-file that is hosted on GitHub.
+that happens to be hosted on GitHub.
-Whenver the app is launched, it reads this file and merges its data into the data in its on-device (CoreData) database.
+Whenver the app is launched, it reads this file and merges that data into the already known data in its on-device (`CoreData`) database.

-If you send us a club's `Level 1` information, we can add it to the file for you.
+If you send us a club's `Level 1` information, we will add it to the central `root.level1.json` file for you.
-However, it is better to provide the change (and any future updates) as a GitHub _pull request_.
+However, it is recommended to provide the change (and any future updates) as a GitHub _pull request_.
 This reduces the work required to handle many updates, and reduces the risk of administrative errors.

-The same applies if you want to add a photo museum to the `root.level1.json` file.
+The same applies if you want to add a missing photo museum to the central `root.level1.json` file.

 <ul><details><Summary>Level 1 example (click to expand)</Summary></p>